-With a growing number of Millennial and Gen Z workers, it’s critical that your employee engagement efforts are executed in a way that feels natural to them.
+It’s critical that your employee engagement efforts feel natural Gen Z and Millennial workers.
 This is especially true when it comes to learning and development.
 And in today’s environment, where more workers are working remotely from a variety of settings than ever before, delivering an easy, intuitive experience that is fulfilling is what separates “good” from “great.”

 One huge advantage of using video in learning is that it’s engaging, digestible, and requires less effort for our brains to process than long-form text — all critical characteristics for a growing audience of “digital natives” who not only want, but expect, their employee experience to mirror their experiences as consumers.